 The Board regularly reviews potential vacancies on the Board.
+The Governance Committee is responsible for Board and committee succession planning and for making recommendations to the Board regarding the size and composition of the Board and its committees.
 The Governance Committee assists the Board by reviewing an evergreen list of potential candidates and identifying individuals for the Board's consideration at the appropriate time.
-The Corporation has in place director tenure guidelines, which provide that the Chairman and President and the Governance Committee will undertake an assessment of a director's continued participation on the Board upon the director reaching the age of 75, and annually thereafter, or upon a change in the director's principal occupation.
-The director tenure guidelines do not apply to the Chairman and President or any management directors.
+The Corporation has in place director tenure guidelines, which provide that the Chairman and the Governance Committee will undertake an assessment of a director's continued participation on the Board upon the director reaching the age of 75, and annually thereafter, or upon a change in the director's principal occupation.
+The director tenure guidelines do not apply to the Chairman or any management directors.